lvlivingston/Apres-TreeSki/readme.md

 ### **Next Steps**

 ###### Short-Term Stretch Goals
+- [ ] Add boundaries to the left and right of screen to ensure skier can't ski out of view
 - [ ] Adjust responsiveness for additional screen sizes
 - [ ] Adjust user experience, so train scrolls up onto screen rathering than appearing
 - [ ] Adjust collision detection functions to match exact image sizes, rather than current boxes